glasser/vote.davidglasser.net/content/post/my-biases.md

 progressive taxation and the creation of social safety nets.
 On the whole I tend to vote in favor of most taxes and bonds, especially renewing existing expiring taxes.
-I believe that the restrictions written into the California constitution by anti-tax forces in Proposition 13 and its cohort have had a corrosive force on the state, and wish they did not force so much of Californian financial decision-making into the ballot box.
+I believe that the restrictions written into the California constitution by anti-tax forces in 1978's Proposition 13 and related measures have had a corrosive force on the state, and wish they did not force so much of Californian financial decision-making into the ballot box.